kblomdahl/dream-go/README.md

 cat kgs_big.sgf | sort | uniq | shuf | ./tools/sgf2balance.py > kgs_bal.sgf
 ```

 This binary file can then be feed into the bootstrap script which will tune the network weights to more accurately predict the moves played in the original SGF files.
-This script will run forever, so feel free to cancel it when you feel happy with the accuracy.
+This script will automatically terminate on convergence.
 You can monitor the accuracy (and a bunch of other stuff) using Tensorboard, whose logs are stored in the `logs/` directory.
 The final output will also be stored in the `models/` directory.

 ```bash
 cd contrib/trainer